R v Huhne: Crown Court

 On 2 March 2012, Mr Justice Saunders scheduled a trial for two weeks in October 2012, and extended the defendants' unconditional bail until a plea and case management hearing, which was held on 1 June 2012 at the Crown Court at Southwark before Mr Justice Saunders.
-At that hearing, Pryce entered a plea of not guilty on the basis that she acted under the marital coercion of Huhne.
+At the hearing Pryce entered a plea of not guilty, on the basis that she acted under the marital coercion of Huhne.
 Huhne did not enter a plea, and his arraignment was adjourned pending the determination of an application to have the indictment quashed.
 The defendants' unconditional bail was extended until the opening of the trial, scheduled for 2 October 2012.
 A series of hearings during the week beginning 1 October 2012 took place at the Crown Court at Southwark before Mr Justice Sweeney.
 An order was made under the Contempt of Court Act 1981, restricting what could be reported.
 On 5 October 2012, the trial was adjourned until 14 January 2013 for legal reasons, which were not disclosed.
 A further pre-trial hearing was held at the Crown Court at Reading on 3 December 2012.
 On 28 January 2013, Huhne's applications to dismiss the charges against him for lack of evidence and to stay the indictment as an abuse of the process of the court were refused by Mr Justice Sweeney, who ruled that there was a case to answer.
-He was arraigned and pleaded "not guilty" to the indictment.
+Huhne was arraigned and pleaded "not guilty" to the indictment.
 A new trial date was set down for 4 February 2013.

-The trial judge was Mr Justice Sweeney.
+The trial judge was again Mr Justice Sweeney.
 Counsel for Crown was Andrew Edis QC.
 Huhne's counsel was John Kelsey-Fry QC, while Pryce was advised by solicitor Robert Brown and counsel in the case was Julian Knowles QC.

 At the hearing on 4 February 2013 at the Crown Court at Southwark, Huhne pleaded guilty on re-arraignment, and subsequently announced that he would resign as an MP by taking the appointment of the Chiltern Hundreds.
-He also resigned from the Privy Council before he could be expelled, losing the style "The Right Honourable".
+He also resigned from the Privy Council losing the style "The Right Honourable".
 He was remanded on unconditional bail until his sentencing.
 The trial of Pryce for perverting the course of justice began on 5 February 2013.
 She admitted taking Huhne's penalty points in evidence, but claimed that she had been coerced into doing so by her former husband.